No Daily-Use Permit currently required.

 Hiking is pleasant in the fall, winter, and spring.
 The 3.5-mile loop trail passes through oak scrub, pine flatwoods, seasonal wetlands and cutthroat grass seeps in the central portion of the area.
 Visitors may also hike on the unpaved service roads to reach the floodplain of Fisheating Creek and stands of mature pines with red-cockaded woodpeckers.

 Vehicles, bikes, and horses are not permitted on trails at Platt Branch.
 There is one entrance, with parking, to the public-use area.
 Possession of any animal is prohibited.
+Public access is prohibited from one-half hour after sunset to one-half hour before sunrise.

 Located in Highlands County, approximately 18 miles south of Lake Placid.
 From US 27: Turn west onto CR 17/Detjens Dairy Road.
 Continue approximately 2.25 miles to entrance on west side of road.